Alchemy Branding Studio

 We could go into the ins and outs of all the technical mumbo jumbo here, but here's what you need to know.

 But the difference is that this file is a bit of a game changer for web design, interactivity and animation.
+It means that even with the most complex graphics, you never need to worry about blurry images online again.

-These are the files that you’re in-house design team, web designers, animation agency and design agencies will know what to do with.
+These are files that your in-house design team, web designers, animation and design agencies will know what to do with.
+Don't sweat it just keep it safe.

-When it comes to launching a brand or creating marketing materials, having the right logo file type for a specific purpose is really, like, really important.
+When it comes to launching a brand or creating marketing materials, having the right logo file type for a specific purpose is really, really important.
+Remember those blurry images and square white logos plonked on a colour background?
+Not a great advertisement for your business.

-✦ If you’re using your logo for digital marketing materials like Powerpoint, choose PNG files.
+- If you're using your logo for digital marketing materials like PowerPoint, choose PNG files.

-✦ The best logo file types for printing business cards, brochures, clothing, swag, and more, are vector files.
-Use SVGs if they’re accepted by the printer you’re using — if not, send an EPS or PDF.
+- The best logo file types for printing business cards, brochures, clothing, swag and more are vector files.
+Use SVGs if they're accepted by the printer you're using; if not, send an EPS or PDF.

-✦ The best file format for a transparent background is PNG.
-(These should be your favourite asset)
+- The best file format for a transparent background is PNG (these should be your favourite asset).